The Best Mattress Sales to Shop Today: Take Up To 40% Off At Casper

-The Best Mattress Sales to Shop Today: Take Up To 40% Off At Tempur-Pedic, Casper, and More
+The Best Mattress Sales to Shop Today: Save Up To 40% At Tempur-Pedic, Casper, and More

 Whether you're a side sleeper, stomach sleeper or a combination sleeper, there are currently unbeatable, discounts on top mattress brands for the new year that will guarantee a good night's rest -- regardless of your sleeping preferences.
-With the wide assortment of MLK Day Sales that are live right now, today is great time to get a fresh start to 2022 with some of the best mattress deals we've seen since Cyber Monday.
-Major mattress sales from Tempur-Pedic, Avocado, Casper Mattress and Mattress Firm are happening through midnight tonight.
+With major mattress sales from Tempur-Pedic, Avocado, Casper Mattress and Mattress Firm happening now, today is great for getting a fresh start to 2022 with some of the best mattress deals we've seen since Black Friday.

 Whether you're looking to replace an old twin mattress with a fresh snooze-inducing queen mattress to help you get optimal rest, or you want to try a puffy mattress or hybrid mattress with an adjustable base, or perhaps you need a new mattress topper or mattress protector, or you want to see what kind of memory foam mattress you can get on sale -- there's a quality mattress deal for whatever kind of sleeper you are.
 While you're browsing through mattresses, don't forget to check out these cute pajama sets and cozy loungewear.